kojiwell/trops/README.rst

    :target: LICENSE
    :alt: Repository License

-Trops is a command-line tool crafted for tracking operations of destributed Linux systems in an easy-to-use workflow.
+Trops is a command-line tool for tracking operations of destributed Linux systems in an easy-to-use workflow.
 It keeps a log of executed commands and modified files to help develop Ansible roles, Dockerfiles, and similar tasks, facilitating an interactive approach to these processes.

 Prerequisites
 =============